UZH-Event-Tool/backend/README.md

 ```

 This opens a local web app with the `User` table so you can confirm inserts and timestamps.

+> ℹ️ `prisma/dev.db` is ignored in Git.
+Each developer should run `npx prisma db push` (or the seed script) after cloning to create their local database before running `npm run dev` or `npx prisma studio`.

 ## Next Steps